sleep-er/sleep-er.github.io/_posts/2013-12-05-Fracking-IE8.md

 </p>
 <img src="/images/blue-gradient.png">
 <p>
 but no, not with IE8.
 It looks like this.
-Which might be a little hard to see but is a gentle gradient from almost white to a light grey
 </p>
 <img src="/images/grey-gradient.png">